influxdata/docs-v2/content/influxdb/cloud-dedicated/process-data/tools/pandas.md

 dataframe = reader.read_pandas()

-# Print a summary of the DataFrame to stdout
+# Print information about the results DataFrame,
+# including the index dtype and columns, non-null values, and memory usage.
 dataframe.info()

-# Calculate summary statistics for the data
+# Calculate descriptive statistics that summarize the distribution of the results.
 print(dataframe.describe())
 ```